mauropandolfo/mauropandolfo/README.md

-# Hola!!Bienvenido a mi perfil de GitHub.
+# Hello!
+Welcome to my GitHub profile.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Sobre mi:
+## About me:

-Mi nombre es Mauro Pandolfo, soy de la ciudad de Rosario, Argentina, tengo 27 años y me encanta programar 🤠🤠.
+My name is Mauro Pandolfo, I'm from the city of Rosario, Argentina, I'm 27 years old and I love programming 🤠🤠.
-Tengo conocimientos en las siguientes tecnologias:
+I got some experience in the following technologies:

 🔰 HTML.
 🔰 CSS.